Land-and-Livelihoods-Lab/learn_git/README.md

 > To github.com:temporalecologylab/learn_git.git
 >  * [new branch]      development_lizzie -> development_lizzie

-Visit the web address above to find a pop where you can write out a title and description of the commit and make a pull request.
+Visit the web address above to find a pop where you can write out a title and description of the commit and submit a pull request.
 This will ask the maintainer of the `learn_git` repository to merge your new branch with the main branch on Github.